 Non-prescription medicines are medicines which can be sold without prescription directly to the patient/consumer.
-Non-prescription medicines are often the first choice for patients/consumers as they enable individuals to manage symptoms of common illnesses in a wide range of conditions such as headaches, common cold, cough, musculoskeletal pain, allergies, tobacco dependence, heartburn, emergency contraception etc.
+Non-prescription medicines are often the first choice for patients/consumers as they enable to manage symptoms of a wide range of common illnesses, such as headaches, common cold, cough, musculoskeletal pain, allergies, tobacco dependence, heartburn, emergency contraception etc.

 - likely to present a danger either directly or indirectly, even when used correctly, if utilized without medical supervision, or

 - frequently and to a very wide extent used incorrectly, and as a result are likely to present a direct or indirect danger to human health, or

 - contain substances or preparations thereof, the activity and/or adverse reactions of which require further investigation, or

 - normally prescribed by a doctor to be administered parenterally.

 When a national marketing authorisation is granted, the medicine regulatory authorities of the Member States must specify if the medicinal product is to be classified as prescription or non-prescription medicine on their territory.

 The change of legal status from prescription to non-prescription (so called ‘switch’) is addressed in Article 74 of the Directive and further explained in the Commission guideline on changing the classification for the supply of a medicinal product for human use.
 The request to reclassify normally comes from the industry; it needs to be dully substantiated by filing an application file to the authority.

 In accordance with Article 74a, where the change of classification of a medicinal product has been authorised on the basis of significant pre-clinical tests or clinical trials, those tests and results can benefit from a one-year exclusivity.